Valerie

 We eventually realized

-that she must have gotten some previously unknown infection from the ticks.
+that she must have gotten some previously unknown infection from the ticks at

-antimicrobials, and especially antimalarials made her much more ill
+antimalarials, made her much more ill (Herxheimer-like reaction).

 Testing